-The GCSE course is a broad based course covering all the main areas of Business Studies including; Marketing, Accounting and Finance, Human Resources, the Legal Environment, Business Planning and Production.
+The GCSE course is a broad based course covering all the main areas of Business including: Marketing, Finance, Human Resources, Business Operations.
+In addition there are 2 introductory units 'Business in the real world' and 'Influences on Business'.

 Where can it lead?